Coronavirus digest: Germany warns delta variant will dominate 'by autumn' | DW | 18.06.2021

 Taiwan is turning to private companies to try to get hold of coronavirus vaccines as the country deals with a spike in domestic cases.

-Terry Gou, founder of Foxconn will work with another company, TSMC, to bring millions of vaccines to the disputed territory claimed by China.
-So far, only6% of Taiwan's 23.5 million people have received at least one COVID-19 vaccine.
+Terry Gou, founder of Foxconn, will work with another company, TSMC, to bring millions of vaccines to the disputed territory claimed by China.
+So far, only 6% of Taiwan's 23.5 million people have received at least one dose of the COVID-19 vaccine.

-The Taiwan government said it welcomed the idea of private help to bring vaccines into the country as long as they have evidence from producers that there are shots available.
+The Taiwanese government said it welcomed the idea of private assistance to bring vaccines into the country, as long as they have evidence from producers that there are shots available.

-Japan and the US have both donated over a million AstraZeneca vaccines to the island nation, with 240,000 Moderna doses arriving later on Friday.
+Japan and the US have both donated more than a million AstraZeneca vaccines to the island nation, with 240,000 Moderna doses arriving on Friday.

 Top scientists in Japan want to ban all spectators at the Olympics to reduce the risk of spreading COVID-19.
 The Games are due to start in Tokyo on July 23.